To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 - If you wear a mask, test for full visibility out of the eye holes and proper breathability.

-Little ones should be our top priority, as they are especially vulnerable during this time of year.
+Little ones should always be our top priority, but they are especially vulnerable during this time of year.
 Here are some Halloween safety tips for children.

 4 Halloween Candy Safety Tips For Kids